jimmyroro/Trivia/README.md

 ### `yarn test`

-Launches the test runner in the interactive watch mode.\n It will use the App.test.js file and rerun the tests each time you edit files.
+Launches the test runner in the interactive watch mode.\
+It will use the App.test.js file and rerun the tests each time you edit files.

 ### `yarn build`